 If you can’t get a cashier’s check, you may be able to substitute a money order.
 You could also give cash to a trusted friend or relative who does have a bank account and have them buy the cashier’s check for you.

 A money order is essentially a prepaid check, a form of guaranteed payment.
-Money orders are much less expensive and can be purchased in more locations that can cashier’s checks.
-However, money orders have a value limit of $1,000.
+Money orders are much less expensive and can be purchased in more locations than can cashier’s checks.
+However, money orders have a value limit of $1,000 each.

 Where Can I Get a Money Order?

-Money orders are available in many places, so are easily accessible to everyone.
+Money orders are available in many places and are easily accessible to everyone.
 You can buy one at many grocery and chain retail stores, drug stores, and some convenience stores.
 Stores that sell money orders typically have a MoneyGram or Western Union logo posted somewhere.

 Many, but not all, post offices sell money orders.
 Before you go stand in line, call ahead and ask if your local branch carries them or not.
 Banks and credit unions will sell money orders, and you don’t have to have an account with those institutions to buy one.
 But most banks, even digital banks, don’t sell money orders online.
 Other financial establishments like Western Union offices and payday lending stores sell money orders too.

 Is it possible to buy a money order online?
 It is, but it’s also risky.
 Before turning over your financial information, do your research to ensure the company you’ll be dealing with is reputable.
 And while there are legitimate online companies that sell money orders, they charge more than places like grocery stores and the post office.